Language: EN

 Random Number GeneratorNoYes

-First of all, the ESP32 has a more powerful and dual-core processor.
-The next obvious advantage is that it incorporates Bluetooth BLE, in addition to WiFi.
+First of all, the ESP32 has a more powerful dual-core processor.
+The next obvious advantage is that it includes Bluetooth BLE, in addition to WiFi.

-Additionally, the ESP32 incorporates more memory, flash encryption, secure boot, hardware encryption (something that was sorely missed in the ESP8266), random number generator, and real-time clock (RTC).
+Moreover, the ESP32 incorporates more memory, flash encryption, secure boot, hardware encryption (something that was greatly missed in the ESP8266), random number generator, and real-time clock (RTC).

-Furthermore, the ESP32 has 4 timers of 64 bits (compared to 3) and includes Hall sensor, temperature sensor, and the possibility of 10/100Mbps Ethernet.
+Additionally, the ESP32 has 4 timers of 64 bits (compared to 3) and includes a Hall sensor, temperature sensor, and the possibility of Ethernet 10/100Mbps.

-As for similarities, both SoCs can handle the same amount of memory up to 16MiB, and have WiFi 802.11 b/g/n connectivity.
+As for similarities, both SoCs can handle the same amount of memory of up to 16MiB, and they have WiFi connectivity 802.11 b/g/n.

-It should also be noted that currently there are few development boards that allow access to all the functions (to all the pins) of the ESP32, so the differences between the two are blurred.
-In many cases, it is reduced to greater computing capacity, Bluetooth, and the ability to accelerate encryption.
+It should also be noted that currently, there are few development boards that allow access to all the functions (to all the pins) of the ESP32, so the differences between both are diluted.
+In many cases, it comes down to greater computing capacity, Bluetooth, and the ability to accelerate encryption.

-In the next posts, we will see how to program both SoCs and we will start with tutorials on both the ESP8266 and the ESP32.
+In upcoming posts, we will see how to program both SoCs, starting with tutorials on both the ESP8266 and the ESP32.